 Additional carotenoids that benefit human health in different ways are lycopene, lutein, and zeaxanthin.
 Vitamin A – via retinoids and carotenoids – plays a diverse role in human physiology.

 Vitamin A as an Antioxidant

 Beta-carotene, the carotenoid with the most vitamin A potential, is found in many brightly pigmented fruits and vegetables, and it exerts an antioxidant effect on the body by reducing oxidative damage and the effects of carcinogenic agents.
-There are more than 650 different types of beta-carotene found in nature with approximately 100 varieties commonly consumed in the human diet.1 Two important potential antioxidant activities of beta-carotene include protection from certain cancer types and the reduction of LDL cholesterol formation which may prevent from heart disease.1
+Two important potential antioxidant activities of beta-carotene include protection from certain cancer types and the reduction of LDL cholesterol formation which may prevent from heart disease.1

 Vitamin A plays a crucial role in immune function and the regulation of numerous immune pathways.
 Retinoic acid in particular is necessary to promote the formation of immunoglobulin A (IgA)-secreting B cells, which support mucosal immunity.2 Retinoic acid alco contributes to promoting oral tolerance in the immune system due to its role as a cofactor in the generation of inducible regulatory T (iTreg) cells.2 Research suggests that retinoic acid may be involved in the regulation of numerous inflammatory mechanisms including the encouragement of cellular migration during inflammatory processes by inducing inflammatory cytokines.2